WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 ### Modify Elasticsearch document scoring

-We already have records in our dataset that include duplicate tags (one creator-generated tag, and one machine-generated tag, [example with "light" duplicated](https://api.openverse.engineering/v1/images/a487f4eb-ce05-43e1-acae-73c4ab090cc9/)).
+We already have records in our dataset that include duplicate tags (one creator-generated tag, and one machine-generated tag, such as this [example with "light" duplicated](https://api.openverse.engineering/v1/images/a487f4eb-ce05-43e1-acae-73c4ab090cc9/)).
 As we grow the number of machine-labeling providers we apply to our data, it's possible we will end up with multiple copies of a single tag from different